ItsJohnF/sf-events/README.md

 # sf-events
-A calendar website made to keep track of events happening in San Francisco using NextJS, Tailwind, and TypeScript
+A calendar website meant to keep track of events happening in San Francisco using NextJS, Tailwind, and TypeScript [IN PROGRESS]

 ---